Comparing two common azo orange pigments for paints, inks, and plastics.

 Choose PO13 when you need brighter, cleaner orange shade with higher tinctorial strength for inks and packaging.
 Slightly stronger color development means you can use less pigment for the same color depth.

-Both have Blue Wool 4-6 lightfastness — adequate for indoor paints but will fade visibly within 1-2 years outdoors.
+Both have Blue Wool 4-6 lightfastness, which is adequate for indoor paints but will fade visibly within 1-2 years outdoors.
 For outdoor architectural orange, use PO64 (benzimidazolone, Blue Wool 7) or PO73 (DPP, Blue Wool 7-8).